HydraMeshnet/developer-portal/get_started.md

 However, the ledger's layer-2 related state is separated from the layer-1 state.
 Reading the layer-2 state can be done using the layer-2 API.

-Currently, layer-2 maintains two independent state, discussed below.
+Currently, layer-2 maintains a state that consists of two independent components as discussed below.

 #### Self Sovereign Identity (SSI)

-Our SSI framework is a framework for self-controlled identities, data protection and access management (IAM) based on [W3C standards](https://w3c.github.io/did-core) that provides fully open SSI solutions.
+Our SSI framework provides self-controlled identities, data protection and access management (IAM) based on [W3C standards](https://w3c.github.io/did-core) enabling fully open SSI solutions.

 <div class="mb-4">
   <a href="/ssi" class="btn btn-sm btn-outline-primary mt-auto mr-1">LEARN MORE</a>